ServetoAM/Snake/README.md

 # Snake
-Good old Snake - the game - done in JS
+Good old Snake - the game - done in JS for training purpose.